kayvansol/ParsiAnalyzer/README.md

 8. In the target/releases folder, you’ll now find a zip file. install the plugin using this command: bash```bin/elasticsearch-plugin install file:///path/to/ParsiAnalyzer.zip```

-The steps are as the following :
+## The steps are as the following :

 Note : for establish a ELK Stack, refer to my [github](https://github.com/kayvansol/elasticsearch/)

+all commands are present  at [commands](https://github.com/kayvansol/ParsiAnalyzer/blob/main/commands.txt)

 Change Elasticsearch version to 8.13.4 :